-- 26. In Church small flush mineral tiles fixed as a shallow vault across the whole of the Nave, Chancel and N Transept.
+- 30. In Church small flush mineral tiles fixed as a shallow vault across the whole Nave, Chancel and N Transept.
 Painted white and sound though some lines of joints are open perhaps due to seasonal movement of the frame above.
 The Transept 'vaults' intersect the Nave at curved cover beads.
 A vertical tiled bulkhead links the Nave and lower Chancel vaults.
-No ready access and unlikely to be insulated. - 27.
-The tiles are pierced for many recessed downlights and fissured to prevent unpleasant echo except plain over the organ to reflect sound. - 28.
+No ready access and unlikely to be insulated. - 31.
+The tiles are pierced for many recessed downlights and fissured to prevent unpleasant echo except plain over the organ to reflect sound. - 32.
 The Narthex, wc, Choir and Clergy Vestry ceilings are sound painted flat plaster.
+Minor cracks at Clergy Vestry.

-The accessible void over the Clergy Vestry has stored material and recent insulation quilt between ceiling joists and another unused roll of quilt which might be spread over the joists to thicken part of the insulation.
+The accessible void over the Clergy Vestry has stored material and insulation quilt between ceiling joists and under a plywood deck.